openstack-archive/tripleo-ha-utils/roles/instance-ha/README.md

     ansible-playbook /home/stack/tripleo-ha-utils/playbooks/overcloud-instance-ha.yml -e release="rhos-10" -e instance_ha_shared_storage=false

+If a user configured the overcloud with a specific domain it is possible to override the default "localdomain" value by passing the **overcloud_domain** variable to the playbook:

+    ansible-playbook /home/stack/tripleo-ha-utils/playbooks/overcloud-instance-ha.yml -e release="rhos-10" -e overcloud_domain="mydomain"

 If a user already installed STONITH for controllers and wants just to apply all the instance HA steps with STONITH for the compute nodes can launch this: